python/devguide/developer-workflow/extension-modules.rst

 Compile the CPython project
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Now that everything is in place, it remains to compile everything.
-To that end, run the following commands:
+Now that everything is in place, it remains to compile the project:

 .. code-block:: shell

-   make regen-configure
+   $ make regen-configure
-   make regen-all
+   $ make regen-all
-   make regen-stdlib-module-names
+   $ make regen-stdlib-module-names

-.. tip:: Use ``make -j12`` to speed-up the compilation.

 - The ``make regen-configure`` step regenerates the configure script.